oneeve8/kobble-data/content/Githubsupport.md

 The free version of Kobble saves all data on your local device.

-If you opt to purchase asupport, you will enable sharing in Kobble, and all of your data will be stored in GitHub.
+If you opt to purchase support [or our support package], you will enable sharing in Kobble, and all of your data will be stored in GitHub.

 Sharing is one of the key features of Kobble.
 To purchase support, just tap the Home button and select the GitHub tab.